(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 There are two problematic ways to spend money: faster than you earn it and just as fast as you make it.

 The difference is slight, albeit important.

-People who spend money the first way often rack up consumer debt quickly and have the credit card bills to show for it.
+People who spend money the first way often rack up consumer debt quickly and have the credit card balances to show for it.

-Both types of spending come with their problems; the second, though, isn’t talked about often and can often go unnoticed.
+Both types of spending habits come with their problems and add financial stress; the second, though, isn’t talked about often and can often go unnoticed.

 If you’re ready to get started, ask yourself this: What Are The Best Ways to Start Building an Emergency Fund?